zUnixorn/Arch-root-on-ZFS-install/README.md

 To confirm everything so far worked export and reimport the pool (in this case `zroot`).
 To do this type `zpool export zroot` to export the pool (to be able to export a pool make sure all datasets are unmounted, which we already made sure) and reimport it with `zpool import -d /dev/disk/by-id -R /mnt zroot -N
 `. \
 \
-After beeing imported, the pool still needs to be mounted.
-In case you encrypted your pool, it first needs to be unlocked with `zfs load-key zroot`, which will prompt you for a password assuming you chose promt as the keylocation for your root pool.
+After being imported, the pool still needs to be mounted.
+In case you encrypted your pool, it first needs to be unlocked with `zfs load-key zroot`, which will prompt you for a password assuming you chose prompt as the key location for your root pool.
 Now make sure to first only mount the `ROOT/default` dataset with `zfs mount zroot/ROOT/default` as the order is important, then the remaining datasets with `zfs mount -a`.

 ### Finishing touches before actual install
 create the mount mountpoint at /mnt/boot with `mkdir /mnt/boot`.
-Its worth mentioning that nowdays its more common to mount uefi systems at `/efi` but in our case `/boot` works better with rEFInd. \
+Its worth mentioning that nowadays its more common to mount uefi systems at `/efi` but in our case `/boot` works better with rEFInd. \
 \
-mount the efi partiton at `/mnt/boot` with `mount /dev/DISKp1 /mnt/boot` and set the root to boot from for `zroot` with `zpool set bootfs=zroot/ROOT/default zroot`. \
+mount the efi partition at `/mnt/boot` with `mount /dev/DISKp1 /mnt/boot` and set the root to boot from for `zroot` with `zpool set bootfs=zroot/ROOT/default zroot`. \
 \
-finally "install" the system with `pacstrap /mnt PACKAGES` where `PACKAGES` is a space separated list of packages you need in the new system, it should only contain nessesary packages, the rest should be installed when chrooted.
+finally "install" the system with `pacstrap /mnt PACKAGES` where `PACKAGES` is a space separated list of packages you need in the new system, it should only contain necessary packages, the rest should be installed when chrooted.
 An example would be `base base-devel neovim openssh opendoas` and in some cases a networkmanager like NetworkManager or iwctl if you want to use wifi with systemd-networkmanager.

 ### configuring the system for zfs
 generate a fstab with `genfstab -U -p /mnt >> /mnt/etc/fstab` and edit it to exclude the all zfs datasets (should only contain efi partition) by commenting them out, the lines to comment out are most likely: